Academic Senate

 3. Meetings: An average of once a month when the College is in session.
 Special meetings may be called at the discretion of the Chair of the PFF or by written petition to the Chair of at least four regular participants of PFF.
 No business may be transacted other than that for which the special meeting was called.

 1. Composition: Six faculty members appointed by the Senate, including: the Senate President or designee and the Faculty Co-chair of Curriculum Review or designee.
-Other faculty members whenever possible will include the following instructional areas: Student Services, Career and Technical Education and Liberal Arts and Sciences.
+Other faculty members whenever possible will include: Student Services, Career Education and diverse disciplinary representation.
 Preferably at least one member will be a Department Chair.
-The Dean III of Career and Technical Education and Economic Development and the Dean III of Liberal Arts and Science may be requested to attend meetings in an Ex-officio capacity.
+The Curriculum and Career Education deans may be requested to attend meetings in an ex-officio capacity.

 2. Duties: The Academic Senate Evaluation Committee will evaluate certificates or majors in the six-year rotation cycle using the rubric information, District compiled data, PRPP documents, and consideration of the recommendations made by the Academic Affairs Council.
 The Evaluation Committee will make recommendations to the Vice President of Academic Affairs.